 Technical Interview Questions

-What is your preferred programming language?
+1. What is your preferred programming language?

-What is the difference between an interface and an abstract class?
+2. What is the difference between an interface and an abstract class?

-These types of technical questions gauge your knowledge about applicable topics you’ll be expected to work with.
-Being able to compare similar terminologies and note their key differences will demonstrate high proficiency.
-Sharing your own experience with interfaces and abstract classes elevates your credibility and proves that you know what you’re talking about.
+These types of technical questions gauge your knowledge about the applicable topics that you’ll likely work with.
+Being able to compare similar terminologies while noting their key differences will demonstrate your proficiency in the field.

 Non-Technical Interview Questions

-Tell me about yourself.
+1. Tell me about yourself.

-What is your greatest strength?
+2. What is your greatest strength?

 Remember to Ask Your Own Questions

 Are you ready to make that career change into computer science?
-If not, start preparing with these helpful tips for computer science interviews.
-Review, practice and enter the interview with confidence.
+If not, start preparing with these helpful tips for computer science job interviews in mind.
+Review, practice, and go into the interview with confidence.
 With the right preparation, you can secure that career opportunity and lucrative computer science salary that you’ve been waiting for.